PANZ Trainers

 PANZ Whakatū Nelson

-Claire is a Nelson-based Psychodramatist, TEP and registered psychotherapist.
+Claire is a Nelson-based Psychodramatist and TEP.
 She is known for her spontaneity and authenticity.
 She has learned through 30 years of experience that laughter and a playful spirit assists the digestion of painful memories and almost unbearable circumstances.
 She supervises many parents, family workers, counsellors and other practitioners who work with children.
 One client said to her recently, "Coming to see you is like going to a good movie.
 First of all, I tell you what is going on; then by some miraculous means we have a laugh together; then I have a good cry.
 I leave feeling much lighter and happier with myself".

 Sara Crane